- IPO Education Foundation

 - Website: http://www.cravath.com

 David J Kappos is a partner at Cravath, Swaine & Moore LLP.
-He is a leader in the field of intellectual property, including IP management and strategy; the development of global IP norms, laws and practices, including those pertaining to blockchain and fintech; and the commercialisation and enforcement of innovation-based assets.
+He is widely recognised as one of the world’s foremost leaders in the field of intellectual property, including IP management and strategy, the development of global IP norms, laws and practices, as well as commercialisation and enforcement of innovation-based assets.

-Mr Kappos has received numerous accolades for his contributions to the field of intellectual property, including being named one of the Top 25 Icons of IP by Law360, one of the 50 Most Influential People in IP by Managing Intellectual Property, one of the Top 50 IP Trailblazers and Pioneers and one of the 100 Most Influential Lawyers in America by The National Law Journal, being named the Intellectual Property Professional of the Year by the Intellectual Property Owners Association and being inducted into the IP Hall of Fame by IAM in 2012.
+Mr Kappos has received numerous accolades for his contributions to the field of intellectual property, including being named one of the Top 25 Icons of IP by Law360, one of the 50 Most Influential People in IP by Managing Intellectual Property, one of the Top 50 IP Trailblazers and Pioneers and one of the 100 Most Influential Lawyers in America by The National Law Journal and being inducted into the IP Hall of Fame by IAM in 2012.